Kitanga/Switchr/README.md

 <script src="js/Switchr.js"></script>
 <script src="js/main.js"></script>
 ```
+Now in `main.js` you add the code that uses `Switchr`

 ## API Reference

-Now in `main.js` you add the code that uses `Switchr.js`

-This is how Switchr.js works:
+This is how Switchr works:
 - Create Group
 - Add Element to Group
 - Manipulate elements using Group methods

-You create the group by initializing
+You create the group by initializing switchr
 ```javascript
 var swr = Switchr;
 swr.init() // Initializing Switchr creates a group known as 'Father'
 ```
-You can also initialize group by placing an array as it's param.
+You can also initialize switchr by placing an array as init's param.
 The array must hold strings as it's elements.
 ```javascript
 var array = [
     'first',